-The robots shall achieve as much distance as possible within 3 minutes while navigating between straight rows of maize plants, but the robots have to follow a certain predefined path pattern across the field (picture 2 at the end of this text).
-Additionally at some locations, plants will be missing (gaps) at either one or both sides with a maximum length of 1 meter.
-There will be no gaps at row entries.
+The robots shall achieve as much distance as possible within 3 minutes while navigating between rows of maize plants, but the robots have to follow a certain predefined path pattern across the field (picture 2 at the end of this text).
+Additionally, at some locations, plants will be missing (gaps) at either one or both sides with a maximum length of 1 meter.
+There will be no gaps in row entries.

 The code of the path pattern is made available to the competitors 15 minutes before putting all robots into the parc fermé.
 Therefore, the teams will not get the opportunity to test it in the contest field.

 Random stones are placed along the path, to represent realistic field scenario where the robot should cope with holes etc. The stones are not exceeding the level of 35 mm from the average ground level in the neighbourhood.
 The stones may be pebbles (diameter <35 mm) laid in the ground and large rocks that push (max 35 mm) out from the ground, both are installed.
 In other words, the robot must have ground clearance of this amplitude at minimum, and the robot must be able to climb over obstacles of max 35 mm high.
 No maize plants are intentionally missing at the end of the rows.
 However, due to circumstances of previous runs by other robots, it is possible that some plants at the end of the rows are damaged.
 The ends of the rows may not be in the same line, the maximum angle in the headland is ±15 degrees.